CoolBeansStudioOfficial/platformed-godot/docs/editor/getting-started.md

 There are multiple methods you can use to move and duplicate groups of blocks.

+> [!IMPORTANT]
+> Remember to confirm any unsaved edits to exit place mode first.

 ### Using the mouse

 Click and drag to select all of the blocks in an area.